seaweeddol/Pokedex/README.md

 # Pokedex
-This will be a Pokedex web application with search functionality built with css and javascript. https://seaweeddol.github.io/Pokedex/
+Pokedex built with CSS.
+Connection to Pokemon database and search functionality to be added. https://seaweeddol.github.io/Pokedex/

 # Current Version
 Pokedex layout has been built out with static placeholder details.
-No javascript has been implemented yet.
+Number buttons and clear button are functional, but no data is being pulled in yet.

 # What did I learn from this project?
 - How to make complex shapes only with CSS